geraldnz/geraldnz.github.com/terminology.md

 title: terminology
 ---

-The terms used on this site are defined below.
+The pages related to this topic are linked, below.

  <ul>
  {% assign sorted_posts = (site.categories.['terminology'] | sort: 'title') %}